This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 - Scheduling up to 5000 messages per campaign.

-Career Services FAQ’s on Handshake’s Premium Employer offering:
+EDU Partners FAQs on Handshake’s Premium Employer offering

-Can I share Premium Employer information with school’s employer partners?
+Can I share Premium Employer information with the institution's employer partners?

 Yes!
-We encourage our school partners to share employer information with our recruiting contacts.
-We encourage you to share the following resources:
+We encourage our institution partners to share employer information with our recruiting contacts.
+We encourage you to share our dedicated Premium site where employers can request a demo from our Sales Team at any time.

-As a university, how can we identify those employers who have the Talent Engagement Suite?
+As an institution, how can we identify those employers who have the Talent Engagement Suite?

 What data is shared with premium employers?